Rafflecopter/node-relyq/README.md

     - `q.bprocess(function (err, task) {...})` A blocking version of process, will never return null.
 - `q.finish(task, function (err, finish_len) {...})` An error is passed if the task does not exist in the in process queue.
 - `q.fail(task, function (err, finish_len) {...})` An error is passed if the task does not exist in the in process queue.
+- `q.remove(subqueue, task, function (err) {...})` Remove a task from a certain subqueue.
+The subqueues are `todo`, `doing`, `done`, and `failed`.
+This will also remove the task from storage.
+  - If you don't want to remove the task from storage but want to eliminate it from the queue, you can call the function like `q.remove(subqueue, task, true, callback);`

 ## Tests